Randam Bhavam: Plot

-Back in Mangalore Govindji finds a new hitman and kills Mahendra Reddy to destroy evidence against him.
+Back in Mangalore, Govindji finds a new hitman and kills Reddy to destroy evidence against him.
 Jeevan visits Kishan and request his assistance to destroy Govindji.
 He tries to provoke Kishan to seek revenge for his brother's death.
 However, Kishan refuses to help as he is trying to carry on his new life.
 Ananthu gets honoured by a national award for his contributions to bird watching.
 Kishan finds it difficult to face the press interviews following the award.
 He reveals the truth to his uncle.
 Meanwhile, Govindji reads about the award and learns that Kishan has a twin brother.
 He gets alerted immediately and visits Kishan's house pretending to give a compensation to the family for his former employee.
 Kishan handles the situation well, but Govindji's doubt remains.
-Govindji abducts Akhila and tracks that Kishan is the one who is alive and tries to get Kishan come back to Mangalore.
-Finally, Kishan decides to go, and his father also learns the truth.
+Govindji abducts Akhila and learns that Kishan is the one who is alive and tries to get Kishan come back to Mangalore.
+Finally, Kishan decides to go and his father also learns the truth.
 He arrives in Mangalore and takes hand in hand with Jeevan.
 They capture all of Govindji's men in a single night and raids all of his hideouts.
 Kishan comes to Govindji's bungalow and rescues Akhila while Govindji stands alone helpless.
 Kishan tells Govindji that he is defeated but does not want to kill him.
 He hands his gun to Govindji.
-But instead of killing Kishan, Govindji commits suicide.
+But instead of killing Kishan, Govindji commits suicide with the gun.